d-smith/ml-speciality-notes/acloud.guru/07-algorithms.md

 * Fraud Detection
     * Example: When XGBoost is given a dataset of past transactions and whether or not they were fraudulent, it can learn a function that maps input transaction data to the probability that transaction was fraudulent.

+## Principal Component Analysis (PCA)

+> PCA is an unsupervised machine learning algorithm that attempts to reduce the dimensionality (number of features) within a dataset while still retaining as much information as possible.
+This is done by finding a new set of features called components, which are composites of the original features that are uncorrelated with one another.
+They are also constrained so that the first component accounts for the largest possible variability in the data, the second component the second most variability, and so on.
+>
+> In Amazon SageMaker, PCA operates in two modes, depending on the scenario:
+>
+> regular: For datasets with sparse data and a moderate number of observations and features.
+>
+> randomized: For datasets with both a large number of observations and features.
+This mode uses an approximation algorithm.
+>
+> PCA uses tabular data.
+>
+> The rows represent observations you want to embed in a lower dimensional space.
+The columns represent features that you want to find a reduced approximation for.
+The algorithm calculates the covariance matrix (or an approximation thereof in a distributed manner), and then performs the singular value decomposition on this summary to produce the principal components.

 ## Exam Tips